-Network Manager/technician - Cygnet/ Mrs Adeoba
+Network Manager/technician - Cygnet

-- Support the HT and DSL team as they review protections for pupils in the home [LGfL HomeProtect filtering for the home] and remote-learning procedures, rules and safeguards. - Work closely with the designated safeguarding lead / online safety lead / data protection officer / LGfL nominated contact to ensure that school systems and networks reflect school policy - Ensure the above stakeholders understand the consequences of existing services and of any changes to these systems (especially in terms of access to personal and sensitive records / data and to systems such as YouTube mode, web filtering settings, sharing permissions for files on cloud platforms etc - Support and advise on the implementation of 'appropriate filtering and monitoring' as decided by the DSL and senior leadership team - Maintain up-to-date documentation of the school's online security and technical procedures - To report online-safety related issues that come to their attention in line with school policy - Manage the school's systems, networks and devices, according to a strict password policy, with systems in place for detection of misuse and malicious attack, with adequate protection, encryption and backup for data, including disaster recovery plans, and auditable access controls
+- Support the HT and DSL team as they review protections for remote-learning procedures, rules and safeguards. - Work closely with the designated safeguarding lead / online safety lead / data protection officer / LGfL nominated contact to ensure that school systems and networks reflect school policy - Ensure the above stakeholders understand the consequences of existing services and of any changes to these systems (especially in terms of access to personal and sensitive records / data and to systems such as YouTube mode, web filtering settings, sharing permissions for files on cloud platforms etc

+- Support and advise on the implementation of 'appropriate filtering and monitoring' as decided by the DSL and senior leadership team - Maintain up-to-date documentation of the school's online security and technical procedures - To report online-safety related issues that come to their attention in line with school policy - Manage the school's systems, networks and devices, according to a strict password policy, with systems in place for detection of misuse and malicious attack, with adequate protection, encryption and backup for data, including disaster recovery plans, and auditable access controls - Ensure the data protection policy and cyber security policy are up to date, easy to follow and practicable

-Data Protection Officer (DPO) - Judicium consulting Ltd GDPR lead: Mrs Lisa Eden
+Data Protection Officer (DPO) - Judicium consulting Ltd GDPR lead: Admin

-- Be aware that of references to the relationship between data protection and safeguarding in key Department for Education documents 'Keeping Children Safe in Education' and 'Data protection: a toolkit for schools' (August 2018) - Work with the DSL, headteacher and governors to ensure frameworks are in place for the protection of data and of safeguarding information sharing as outlined above. - Follow and ensure implementation of training and advice for relevant staff based on advice from our ICO, Judicium
+- Alongside those of other staff, provide data protection expertise and training and support the DP and cyber security policy and compliance with those and legislation and ensure that the policies conform with each other and with this policy. - Be aware that of references to the relationship between data protection and safeguarding in key Department for Education documents 'Keeping Children Safe in Education' and 'Data protection: a toolkit for schools' - Work with the DSL, headteacher and governors to ensure frameworks are in place for the protection of data and of safeguarding information sharing as outlined above. - Follow and ensure implementation of training and advice for relevant staff based on advice from our ICO, Judicium - Ensure that all access to safeguarding data is limited as appropriate, and also monitored and audited.